opsmill/infrahub/docs/development/docs.md

 ## Documentation release checklist

+Before publishing new changes to documentation, complete the following tasks:

-- [ ] Generate output files for automated pages, `invoke docs.generate`.
+- [ ] Generate output files for automated pages with `invoke docs.generate`.
   - [ ] Confirm build of `infrahubctl` pages.
   - [ ] Confirm build of `infrahub-cli` pages.
   - [ ] Confirm build of schema pages.
 - [ ] [Generate application screenshots](#creating-application-screenshots).
-- [ ] If app version update, create new release notes file in `docs/release-notes`.
+- [ ] If there is a new app version, create a new release notes document in `docs/release-notes`.
 - [ ] Run [linters](#linting-and-automation) and fix valid errors on all source files.
 - [ ] Perform test build of docs, `invoke docs.build`.